Dental Crown Owings Mills, MD

 Will I need to replace my dental crown?

 Not likely.
-Dental crowns can last a very long time with proper dental care.
+Dental crowns can last a long time with proper dental care.
 In the case of damage, we can replace the crown in as little as two visits.
-It is rare that you will need to replace a crown because of its age.
+Rarely do we replace a crown because of its age.

 How long will a dental crown last?

 With good oral hygiene and regular dental health exams, a dental crown could last for many years.
 Dental crowns are made of a highly durable material that mimics that of a natural tooth.
-If a dental crown is damaged or broken, it can be easily replaced.
+If you damage or break a dental , we can easily replace it.

 Will the dental crown look like a fake tooth?